-- 1 Create the firmware update disks (see page 100). - 2 If your computer isn't set up to boot from the bootable floppy disk, enter the system setup utility to change the setting. - 3 Insert the firmware update disk containing AFU.exe - 4 At the DOS command, if you have multiple controllers and you don't know the number of the controller you want to update, type AFU LIST, then press Enter.
-Otherwise, skip to the next step. - 5 At the DOS command, type AFU followed by a command (see page 101) and any switches you want. - 6 Update the flash using the instructions suitable for your requirements: - To update a single RAID controller:
+- 1 Create the firmware update disks (see page 104). - Shut down your operating system and reboot to DOS from a bootable DOS floppy disk or from a DOS partition on a bootable drive.
+(You can use a disk connected to the controller you're updating.)
+If your computer isn't set up to boot from the bootable floppy disk or a bootable device other than a disk drive, enter the system setup utility to change the setting. - 3 Insert the firmware update disk containing AFU.exe - 4 At the DOS command, if you have multiple controllers and you don't know the number of the controller you want to update, type AFU LIST, then press Enter.
+Otherwise, skip to the next step. - 5 At the DOS command, type AFU followed by a command (see page 105) and any switches you want. - 6 Update the flash using the instructions suitable for your requirements: - To update a single RAID controller:

+'''

-AFU UPDATE /C <cont_number>
+AFU UPDATE /C <cont number>

+'''